franioli/raspi-4g-autoconnect/README.md

   - **modem_setup.sh**: Configures the modem and sets up the PPP connection.
   - **activate_4g.sh**: Activates the 4G modem by sending AT commands to establish a connection.
-  - **watchdog.sh**: Monitors the connection status and attempts to reconnect if the connection is lost.

 - **systemd/**: Contains the systemd service file for managing the execution of the connection scripts at boot.